pragmatic-fi/ormgenerator/README.md

 # ormgenerator
-Generate SQLAlchemy ORMmodel from JSON schema.
+Generate SQLAlchemy ORM model from JSON schema.
 Alpha, not useful at all.